potatopotaro/faunadb-community-utils/DOCUMENTATION.md

 ```

 ### Description

-*Info pertaining to native FQL will largely be omitted for conciseness, refer to the native FQL docs for more info regarding native FQL.*

 Creates an `Index` with an N-Gram binding.
 Inherits the same constraints that `CreateIndex` has, since it uses `CreateIndex` under the hood.
 An N-Gram, or at least how it's implemented in FQL (`NGram`, FYI it's undocumented; refer to the community slack and/or FaunaDB blog for more info), offers similar behavior to a prefix search algorithm.
 A particularly useful application is in querying for geohashes.